 2 PM: Binh Tay Market at 57a Thap Muoi, Ward 2, District 6

-Binh Tay Market, also known by its original name Cho Lon, is, without doubt, the main trading and commercial center of Cho Lon Chinatown in Ho Chi Minh City.
-Experience the feel of an authentic local market and get some good bargains with our top Saigon shopping tips!
-Check out our complete Binh Tay Market Guide and list of things to buy in Ho Chi Minh City.
+Binh Tay Market, also known by its original name, Cho Lon, is the leading trading and commercial center of Cho Lon Chinatown in Ho Chi Minh City.

-From the chicken rice restaurant, walk for 1 km (13 minutes) to get to Binh Tay Market at 57a Thap Muoi street, Ward 2, District 6.
+From the chicken rice restaurant, walk 1 km (13 minutes) to Binh Tay Market at 57a Thap Muoi Street, Ward 2, District 6.

-4 PM: Soai Kinh Lam the largest fabric market in Saigon, at 465-473 Tran Hung Dao street, Ward 14, District 5
+4 PM: Soai Kinh Lam, the largest fabric market in Saigon, at 465-473 Tran Hung Dao Street, District 5

-Silk, cotton, wool or velvet, high end or low end, Soai Kinh Lam Fabric Market caters to all fabric needs.
-It’s where you find not only Vietnamese fabric but also imported products from China, India, Thailand, or South Korea.
-Soai Kinh Lam Market is also known by another name, Dong Khanh Trading center.
-An exciting experience guaranteed!
+Silk, cotton, wool, or velvet, high-end or budget, Soai Kinh Lam Fabric Market caters to all fabric needs.
+It’s where you find Vietnamese fabric and imported products from China, India, Thailand, or South Korea.
+Another name of Soai Kinh Lam Market is Dong Khanh Trading Center.
+An exciting experience is guaranteed!

-From Binh Tay Market, walk for only 800 m (10 minutes) to get to Soai Kinh Lam Fabric Market at 465-473 Tran Hung Dao street.
+From Binh Tay Market, walk for 800m (10 minutes) to Soai Kinh Lam Fabric Market at 465-473 Tran Hung Dao Street.

-Soai Kinh Lam is the largest fabric market of Ho Chi Minh City
+Soai Kinh Lam is the largest fabric market in Ho Chi Minh City

 5 PM: Taste “che” at a famed Chinese dessert restaurant, Che Ha Ky

-Che Ha Ky at 138 Chau Van Liem, Ward 11, District 5 is a well-known Chinese dessert restaurant with an extensive menu of not only the delectable sweet soup “Che” but also other options such as sweet sesame seed soup and Chinese energy cocktail (Sam bo luong).
+Che Ha Ky at 138 Chau Van Liem, Ward 11, District 5 is a well-known Chinese dessert restaurant.
+There is an extensive menu of delectable sweet soup “Che”, such as sweet sesame seed soup and Chinese energy cocktail (Sam bo luong).

-From your last stop Soai Kinh Lam fabric market, walk for only 450 m (5 minutes) to get to Che Ha Ky at 138 Chau Van Liem street.
+From Soai Kinh Lam Fabric Market, walk for 450m (5 minutes) to get to Che Ha Ky at 138 Chau Van Liem Street.

 Tasting Chinese desserts in Cho Lon Chinatown should be on your checklist

 Lanterns are a beautiful creation of Chinese people.
-Children love them and adults are mesmerized by them too.
-Once you’re in Saigon’s Chinatown on big occasions like Tet Holiday and Full Moon Festival, definitely drop by Luong Nhu Hoc street.
-Now, let the picture speak for itself.
+Children love them, and adults are mesmerized by them too.
+Once you’re in Saigon’s Chinatown on big occasions like Tet Holiday and Full Moon Festival, drop by Luong Nhu Hoc Street.

-From Che Ha Ky, walk for only 250 m to reach Luong Nhu Hoc lantern street.
+From Che Ha Ky, walk only 250 m to Luong Nhu Hoc lantern street.

 It’s an 8-km distance, a 30-minute drive from Tan Son Nhat International Airport to Cho Lon Chinatown in District 5, Ho Chi Minh City.
-Taking a taxi would cost you around US$ 6, and a motorbike taxi would be under US$ 3.
-Taking a bus is another choice, but it would take more time (over 1 hour) since you need to follow 2 bus routes to get to Cho Lon: Bus No.109 from Tan Son Nhat Airport and then Bus No.150 to District 5.
+A taxi would cost you around US$ 10, and a motorbike taxi would be under US$ 5.
+Taking a bus is another choice, but it would take over 1 hour since you must follow 2 bus routes to get to Cho Lon: Bus No.109 from Tan Son Nhat Airport and then Bus No.150 to District 5.

 Find out more about taking buses in Ho Chi Minh City.